rajanarjun/http-server/README.md

 ```sh
 ./program 8080
 ```
-You can enter other port numbers apart from 8080.
+You can use any other port numbers apart from 8080.

 ## Accessing the server
+Use the same port number that was used when starting the server.

 ##### Using a browser:
 http://localhost:8080